 During spring, the beautiful cherry tree blossoms into a sea of pink.
-For cherry blossom viewing (Hanami), make these popular spring-theme foods and go picnic under cherry trees!
+For cherry blossom viewing (Hanami), make these popular spring-theme recipes and go picnic under cherry trees!

-Cherry blossom season is a really big ordeal in Japan since the full beautiful blossom of cherry flowers only lasts about a week each year.
+Cherry blossom season is a big ordeal in Japan as the full, beautiful blossom of cherry flowers only lasts about a week each year.

 Every year, Japan’s cherry blossoms first appear in the southern island of Okinawa in March then move northwards to the northern island of Hokkaido by early May.

-The Japanese highly anticipate the beginning day of blossoms in their region monitoring the daily progress reports on the TV, as the dates of the first bloom and full bloom are subject to change due to the temperature, winds, and rain.
+The Japanese eagerly anticipate the beginning day of blossoms in their region, monitoring daily progress reports on TV, as the dates of the first bloom and full bloom are subject to change due to temperature, winds, and rain.

-Hanami (花見), or cherry blossom viewing, has been Japan’s tradition from as early as the Nara period (710-794), when elite imperial courtiers paused to appreciate the delicate pink sakura.
+Hanami (花見), or flower viewing, has been a tradition in Japan since as early as the Nara period (710-794), when elite imperial courtiers paused to appreciate the delicate pink sakura.

-The Japanese have long been celebrated the cherry blossom and admired its beauty by enjoying picnics beneath the blooms and strolling through the magnificent tunnel of flowering trees.
+The Japanese have long celebrated the cherry blossom, admiring its beauty by enjoying picnics beneath the blooms and strolling through magnificent tunnels of flowering trees.

 1. Hanami Dango

-Hanami Dango is an iconic tri-color sweet for cherry blossom viewing in Japan.
-These dumplings are made with sweetened rice flour (or sometimes a combination of glutinous rice flour).
-They are easy to make and look festive!
+The most popular food associated with cherry blossom season, Hanami Dango, is an iconic tri-color sweet for cherry blossom viewing in Japan.
+These dumplings are made with sweetened rice flour or sometimes a combination of glutinous rice flour.
+They are easy to make and have a festive appearance!

 Another iconic dessert for cherry blossom viewing is Sakura Mochi.
 Chewy mochi with anko sweet red bean paste filling is simply delectable!
+Soak the salted sakura leaves and flowers first to remove the excess salt before using.
 The aroma of cherry blossom leaves adds to the next level of full spring experience.

 Representing the elegance of the changing season with trees in full bloom, these Cherry Blossom Rice Balls are a perfect dish to bring to a spring picnic!